Millisecond Pulsars in Globular Clusters and Implications for the Galactic Center Gamma-Ray Excess: Millisecond Pulsars in Globular Clusters

 \section{Millisecond Pulsars in Globular Clusters}

 Due to the high stellar densities found within globular clusters, dynamical interactions between stars take place in these systems much more frequently than they do among stars in the Galactic Plane.
 As a result, large numbers of low-mass X-ray binaries (LMXBs) and millisecond pulsars (MSPs) are each found within globular clusters.
 At present, a total of 340 MSPs have been identified within 45 different Milky Way globular clusters (see \url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/GCpsr.html}, and Refs.~\cite{Manchester:2004bp,Fermi-LAT:2023zzt}).
 The majority of these pulsars have only been observed at radio wavelengths, as they are too distant to be detected by Fermi.
-In fact, Fermi's Third Pulsar Catalog~\cite{Fermi-LAT:2023zzt} contains only four MSPs that are located within a globular cluster (PSR J0737-3039A, PSR 1823-3021A, J1824-2452A, and PSR J1835-3259B).
+In fact, Fermi's Third Pulsar Catalog~\cite{Fermi-LAT:2023zzt} contains only four MSPs that are located within a globular cluster: PSR J1717+4308A in NGC 6341, PSR J1823-3021A in NGC 6624, J1824-2452A in NGC 6626, and PSR J1835-3259B in NGC 6652.

 The number of MSPs within a given globular cluster is correlated with that cluster's overall visible-band luminosity, $L_V$ (a proxy for stellar mass), and stellar encounter rate, $\Gamma_e$.